Sports Calendar

 Mitchell Raceway has their racing schedules at http://mitchellraceway.com.
 Their e-mail address is racinginfo@mitchellraceway.com

-Yukon Quest International Sled Dog Race (2/9/08) 1 p.m.
-Downtown Fairbanks to Whitehorse, Canada 1,000-mile (1,600 km) sled dog race between Fairbanks and Whitehorse.
+Yukon Quest International Sled Dog Race (2/5/11) Whitehorse, Canada 1 p.m. to Downtown Fairbanks 1,000-mile (1,600 km) sled dog race between Fairbanks and Whitehorse.
 Follows early gold rush and mail trails along the Yukon River on rugged North Country terrain.
 This international race alternates the start: Fairbanks on even-numbered years, Whitehorse on odd-numbered years.
-First mushers can be expected to cross the Finish Line in Whitehorse on or about Feb.
-25.
+First mushers can be expected to cross the Finish Line in Fairbanks by about Feb.
+18, when there is an awards banquet.

 "The 2007 Yukon Quest was a cold-weather, endurance run, almost from start to finish.
 Temperatures along the trail were reported as low as -55 F (-48 C) and rarely climbed above -10 F (-23 C).
 Lance Mackey ran a near-perfect race, gauging the abilities of his dogs and adjusting to the changes in trail and temperatures.
 His total run time of 10 days, 2 hours and 37 minutes established a new Yukon Quest time record for running the 1,000 mile trail between Whitehorse and Fairbanks, knocking over 1/2 day off the previous record from 1995."